Questions You Should Ask Before Building Your New Website

 6. Will you show me how to make changes in the future?

-Handover is an important part of the web development process, especially if you want to self manage and not get caught paying each time you want a change.
+Handover is an important part of the web development process and building your new website, especially if you want to self manage and not get caught paying each time you want a change.
 Ask about how to update your site, what plugins are used, how to upload content, and what not to do (like play with code).

 7. What CMS do you build in?

-WHAT DO YOU NEED YOUR WEBSITE TO DO FOR YOUR BUSINESS?
+WHAT DO YOU NEED YOUR WEBSITE BUILD TO DO FOR YOUR BUSINESS?

 1. What systems will make your customer to cash process effective?